haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 `Weigh <https://hackage.haskell.org/package/weigh>`_ is a tiny Haskell package to measure allocations of data constructors and functions.
-It provides a similar interface to :ref:`Criterion, Gauge, and Tasty-Bench <Criterion>` and is useful to confirm that a data structure or function has the memory performance you anticipate it to have at *runtime*. ``Weigh`` is easy to setup and non-invasive; requiring no changes to source code.
-Thus, it is a good *initial* tool to use before trying more advanced methods with higher setup costs, such as :ref:`Cachegrind
+It provides a similar interface to :ref:`Criterion, Gauge, and Tasty-Bench <Tasty Chapter>` and is useful to confirm that a data structure or function has the memory performance you anticipate it to have at *runtime*. ``Weigh`` is easy to setup and non-invasive; requiring no changes to source code.
+Thus, it is a good *initial* tool to use before trying more advanced methods with higher setup costs, such as :ref:`Cachegrind <Cachegrind>`.
-<Cachegrind>`.

 Requirements